The picture is of Brian Wade – an actor who clearly knows how to gain muscle fast for skinny guys – and understands this post’s 5 workout principles.

 - Full range of motion can injure your body, so listen to what your body tells you.
 Especially knees, shoulder joints and back are points of extra attention.

 - Train often but for a short period of time per session, then get out of there!
 45 to 60 minutes is the duration of your workout session.
 Afterwards you go for a protein shake and a meal.

-Bonus: A quick look at Brian Patrick Wade’s Workout
+Bonus: A quick look at the Brian Patrick Wade Workout

 For this article, I used a picture of actor Brian Patrick Wade.
-He is a great example of you can look if you are extremely disciplined with your training as a tall guy.
+He is a great example of you can get that tall, lean and muscular look if you are extremely disciplined with your training as a tall guy.

-Brian is 6’4″ (193 cm) so definitely a tall guy.
+Brian is 6’4″ (193 cm) so definitely a tall man.
 Here’s a video where he flexes a lot, but also explains some of the principles behind his training: